 The work on Riverside Drive between Hickson Avenue and the Golf Club, and on Hickson itself, will follow in the next few years.
 The delay in carrying out the middle portion of the roadwork is due to the presence of a 750-mm water main that feeds the City of Brossard.
 This water main cannot be turned off and conflicts with the work required on the middle portions of Riverside.
 An inspection of the structural condition of the water main was planned for 2014, but due to high costs, it was postponed to the spring of 2016.

-Further to the results of the inspection done at the end of last summer, the City of Saint-Lambert is now involved in discussions with the Agglomeration of Longueuil to find a way for this work to be carried out in 2018.
+Further to the results of the inspection done, the City of Saint-Lambert is now involved in discussions with the Agglomeration of Longueuil to find a way for this work to be carried out in 2019.

 Steps in each phase

 In each phase, the work will be carried out according to the following steps:

 - Replacement of water and sewer mains and reconstruction of the road foundation;

 - Installation of street lighting on Riverside Drive;

 - Reconstruction of sidewalks and construction of planting holes;

 - Paving (base layer);